If there’s one thing I miss most about our former home of Hamilton, New Zealand, it’s the plethora of family-friendly attractions on offer!

 Hamilton Gardens & Discovery Trail

-Hamilton’s most famous attraction, the Hamilton Gardens, provide a fun day out for the whole family.
-The themed gardens transport you to a different civilisation at every turn, inspiring imaginations in both young & old.
+Hamilton’s most famous attraction, the Hamilton Gardens, transport you to a different civilisation at every turn, inspiring imaginations in both young & old.
+It’s an easy day trip from Auckland, and provides a fun day out for the whole family.

 Have a picnic under a vine canopy while overlooking the Italian renaissance garden, learn about sustainable gardening methods in the backyard garden, and breathe in the scintillating scents of the perfume garden.